morrissey college of arts and sciences

 - Four electives from among any courses offered by the department that are not introductory courses.
-NB: POLI1021 (How to Rule the World) may also satisfy the subfield requirement in Political Theory.
-It may not, however, satisfy the Introductory requirement and the Political Theory subfield requirement at the same time.
+NB: POLI1021 (How to Rule the World) may also satisfy the subfield requirement in Political Theory; and POLI1081 (Introduction to International Politics) may also satisfy the subfield requirement in International Politics.
+They may not, however, satisfy the Introductory requirement and the subfield requirement at the same time.

 Note: Courses designated as POLIX200–X299 count as electives toward the major but do not fulfill any of the four subfield distributional requirements.
 Courses numbered POLI7700 and above are graduate courses.

 - Introductory courses do not have to be taken in any particular sequence: thus, students may take one of the “second” Introductory courses before Fundamental Concepts or How to Rule the World.

 - Students who join the major after their sophomore year are not required to take Introductory courses.
 With department permission, they may substitute other elective courses for the standard introductory.
 Students who have scored at least a 4 on the American Government or Comparative Government AP exams may waive the second introductory course.
 In either of these cases, students will still need to take ten courses and will need to see the Director of Undergraduate Studies in order to get this waiver recorded on their Degree Audits.

 The courses in Political Science offered in the Woods College are separate from the courses offered in the Department and cannot generally be used towards the major.
 Students who believe they have a compelling reason to use a Woods course for the major must petition the Department's Director of Undergraduate Studies prior to the start of the class to see whether an exception can be made.